Alzheimer's and Dementia Prevention

 I encourage you to conduct some online research of your own to learn more about recent scientific findings of the exciting benefits of CR diets.

-Intermittent fasting (IF) is a pattern of eating that alternates between periods of fasting (usually meaning consumption of water only) and non-fasting.
+"IF" is a pattern of eating that alternates between periods of fasting (usually meaning consumption of water only) and non-fasting.
 Traditionally, practitioners of IF follow a “one day on/one day off” fasting routine.

 My anti-aging system, called Quantum Eating includes a more practical version of IF.
 Instead of alternate-day fasting, it incorporates daily evening fasting, which many people find to be easier to practice yet still just as beneficial.